Giuliopime/discordjs-bot-template/README.md

 The bot has some handy built-in features which are described in the next section.

+*Note: this does not support slash commands or buttons*

 ## 🎛 Features
 - [Dynamic event handler](src/core/event-handler)
 - [Command handler](src/core/command-handler)